Skip to Content

 “The law doesn’t work well for women in relation to issues of violence.
 If a woman fights back, they are often punished more severely than a man that’s violent.” ~ Harriet Wistrich, human rights lawyer

 That an appeal will be allowed by the courts is by no means guaranteed.
 Justice for Women fought for six long years on Sally’s behalf.
-The fact that evidence that had been available but had not been presented at trial wouldn’t be a good enough reason.
-The court must be satisfied that some substantial new evidence has come to light.
+The fact that evidence that had been available but had not been presented at trial wouldn’t have been a good enough reason.
+The court had to be satisfied that some substantial new evidence had come to light.
 Sally’s case rested entirely on whether the court would accept new medical evidence confirming that she’d been suffering from a previously undiagnosed mental disorder, something that may have been masked, because she drank heavily.
 The reason for her new diagnosis was the psychosis she suffered while under observation in prison.
 It was accepted her husband’s coercive control (behaviour that was only criminalised in 2015) amplified the disorder, providing the missing explanation for what appeared to be a ‘bizarre act, out of the blue’.
 Having already spent nine years behind bars, an appropriate term for the lesser offence of manslaughter, Sally Challen walked free.

 At the Stroke of Nine O'Clock by Jane Davis https://books2read.com/u/38MxzB